What is ACH debit? (types, security, benefits)

 What are the types of ACH debit?

 Several traditional bank processes require ACH debits on the back end.
-These transactions start out as something different, like a paper check or point-of-sale retail transaction.
+These transactions start out as something different, like a paper check or POS retail transaction.
 They are converted into an ACH debit to facilitate the transfer of funds.
 Here are some examples:

 ARC (accounts receivable entry)